Accommodation FAQs

 Can’t make an open day?

-UPP halls at NTU reception staff always welcome in person viewings during working hours.
+UPP halls at NTU reception staff always welcome in-person viewings during working hours.
 There may be some restrictions on which rooms you can see, though, as rooms will most likely be inhabited by current students.
-Please feel free to contact them to enquire on organising a viewing.
+Please feel free to contact them to enquire about organising a viewing.

-You can search and view all our accommodation on our Find accommodation page.
-We also provide 360 images of some of our residences on our virtual tour and you can see quick tours on Instagram and TikTok.
+You can search and view all our accommodation on our find accommodation page.
+We also provide 360 images of some of our residences on our virtual tour and you can see quick tours on Instagram.

 You can filter your search in the booking system across a range of facilities and amenities (i.e., en suites, gyms, parking) and locations (i.e., on and off campus).

-Can I request an accessible room due to a medical condition / disability?
+Can I request an accessible room due to a medical condition or disability?

-When you apply online in our accommodation booking system, you will be asked a series of questions about any additional requirements.
+When you apply online in our accommodation booking system, you'll be asked a series of questions about any additional requirements.
 The Accommodation team will then be in touch with you or your nominated contact to discuss your accommodation options and make you a suitable offer.
-We would encourage students to be transparent about any requirements, so we can match them with the most suitable accommodation, subject to availability.
+We would encourage you to be transparent about any requirements, so we can match you with the most suitable accommodation, subject to availability.

 You can also call the Accommodation team on +44 (0)115 848 2894 or email us at accommodation@ntu.ac.uk for advice and guidance.